BMETE15AF45

 • You may discuss with the others or with the lecturers, give hints to each-other, but we request independent work.
 You may help each-other but you are not allowed to copy.

 You can pass by handing in a 16-20 page long term paper, too.
 The term paper is supposed to start with a 8-10 pages introduction, putting your subject into context, and revising the relevant material of the course.
 The last 8-10 pages are supposed to discuss a hand-out (publication or book chapter).
 You do not need to understand all details of the handout, but the text must be clear and logical, reflecting your clear understanding of all that is discussed in your term paper.
+The topic of the paper could be based on a single paper or a general project as can be found on Teams.
+Your essay should be concise so that any other member of the course should be able to get the main idea of the subject.
+Use the Teams group to hand you essay.

 List of subjects for oral exam: list_of_subjects.doc